 Characteristics and application:

 Two scanner mirrors deflect the Laser spot and guide it along the welding contour at a very high speed.
-The joining surface is traversed several times per second, whereby the Laser beam effectively heats and plasticize the entire welding seam at the same time.
-Part tolerances can be melted off forming a welding bead, as both joining parts are pressed together during the welding process.
-This type of welding has also been patented by ©bielomatik Leuze.
+The joining surface is traversed several times per second, whereby the Laser beam effectively heats and plasticize the entire seam at the same time.
+Part tolerances can be melted off forming a welding bead, as both joining parts are pressed together during the process.
+This technique has also been patented by ©bielomatik Leuze.

 Images courtesy of LEISTER Process Technologies LEISTER ®